NewPath-Consulting/Wild-Apricot-Press/README.md

  [Add instructions on Wild Apricot credentials and license key. note that new site requires a new license]

-To configuring the WAWP plugin, the Wild Apricot API settings must be set.
+To configure the WAWP plugin, the Wild Apricot API settings must be set.

 ### Create an Authorized Application in Wild Apricot